 it is called undifferentiated because the cancer cells do not look very like normal thyroid cells.
 It tends to grow more quickly than other types of thyroid cancer.

-There is also a rare type called Hürthle cell cancer of the thyroid gland.
+There is a rare type of thyroid cancer called small cell lymphoma.